juvilius/sauzeror/README.md

         2. change the script to use all chains

 For assistance with SAUZEROR email me at <jvoigt4@hs-mittweida.de>.
 I'm also open to any discussion regarding the script or it's underlying method.
+Variants of SAUZEROR and other stuff is at <https://github.com/juvilius/sauzeror-etc>.

 ## Requirements